-If you work in California, then you know that some (not all!) employers will do just about anything to save themselves money, and not pay employees what they are owed…
+If you work in California, then you know that some employers (not all) will do just about anything to save themselves money and not pay employees what they’re owed.

-Whether it is on purpose, or accidentally, California employers can treat certain groups of employees as exempt from overtime pay.
+Whether it’s deliberate or accidental, California employers can wrongly categorize certain groups of employees as “exempt” from overtime pay.
 When they do this, the employer is not obligated to pay that group of employees overtime.

 Think about that.